-Back in March, I posted to LinkedIn what I thought would be a rather quickly forgotten question: what technology had others seen that focused on improving diversity and inclusion (D&I) in companies?
-The response was huge, with lots of people I had never met sharing how their company was using technology to tackle diversity and inclusion in ways that I had not even dreamed of.
+Back in March 2018, I posted to LinkedIn what I thought would be a rather quickly forgotten question: What technology had others seen that focused on improving diversity and inclusion (D&I) in companies?
+The response was huge, with lots of people I'd never met sharing how their company was using technology to tackle diversity and inclusion in ways that I'd not even dreamed of.
 Clearly, something big was happening – so the question turned into a quest to understand this new market.

-Today, I am thrilled to announce that we have ended the first phase of that quest with the publication of new research on D&I technology, Diversity and Inclusion Technology: Could this be the Missing Link?, which we, RedThread Research, have completed in partnership with Mercer.
+We've ended the first 2 phases of that quest with the publication of our research on D&I tech, Diversity and Inclusion Technology: The Rise of a Transformative Market, which we, RedThread Research, have completed in partnership with Mercer.

-Fast forward to 2018.
 Post #MeToo.
-Post many public D&I mis-steps that cost executives their jobs and companies their stock prices.
-I thought, surely, now, there must technology focused on this space.
+Post many public D&I missteps that cost executives their jobs and companies their stock prices.
+I thought, surely, now, there must be technology focused on this space.
 But I just hadn’t read that much about it.

 I started talking to a lot of people about this topic and found that it resonated with many of them.
 One of those people was Carole Jackson, a former colleague and current Principal at Mercer, focused on their When Women Thrive research.
 We found a shared passion for this topic and we agreed to partner on this research to bring a heightened understanding of the D&I technology market to both vendors and customers.

-- This market is exploding with new vendors – Our study has nearly 100 in it (and that is in just this first phase of the research) and many of them have only started within the last 3 years.
-Given this, organizational leaders need to better understand the innovative technology solutions available and technology vendors need to see where opportunity for new products and solutions exists
+- This market is exploding with new vendors – Our study has nearly 100 in it (and that's in just this 1st phase of the research) and many of them have only started within the last 3 years.
+Given this, organizational leaders need to better understand the innovative technology solutions available, and technology vendors need to see where opportunity for new products and solutions exists.

-- D&I technology has the potential to be a disruptor – Structural biases hide in our processes and behaviors, and applied correctly, D&I technology can enable scalable, consistent treatment of people decisions while also alerting users to previously-hidden patterns of bias.
-That said, our glasses are not so rosy as to blind us to the potential limitations and even detrimental impacts of D&I technology.
+- D&I technology has the potential to be a disruptor – Structural biases hide in our processes and behaviors and, applied correctly, D&I technology can enable scalable, consistent treatment of people decisions while also alerting users to previously hidden patterns of bias.
+That said, our glasses are not so rosy as to blind us to the potential limitations and even detrimental impacts of D&I tech.

-To that end, our study answers five questions:
+To that end, our study answers 5 questions:

 - What is D&I technology?